 If you accessed the PowerPoint presentation at a later date or outside of the classroom, use this format to cite the source in MLA style.

 If you don’t know the slide number, you may leave it out.

 As you create your works cited list, you will need to include any lectures or meeting notes.
 You’ll use the instructor’s name and the title of the course in the entry.
 Then, add the type of presentation, such as Prezi or PowerPoint.

 Instructor’s Last Name, First Name.
 “Title of PowerPoint Presentation.”
 Title of Course, Date of PowerPoint presentation, Location of presentation.
 Microsoft PowerPoint presentation.

 If the slideshow was created by other presentation software, such as Prezi, use that instead.

 Lectures are considered primary sources and you may find useful sources within the Works Cited slide.
 The Works Cited slide is usually the last slide of the presentation and is formatted the same as it would be for a research paper allowing for a smaller size.
 MLA uses a Works Cited page rather than a bibliography or references list.

-Preparing A Presentation
+Preparing a PowerPoint Presentation

 If you are preparing a research-based PowerPoint presentation, make sure you include a Works Cited slide and proper in-text citations.
 PowerPoint, Prezi and other slideshow software offer a fun and interesting way to inform your readers about your MLA school essay.
 Slideshows can be converted easily into videos and posted on YouTube and other sites.